COvert96/COvert96/README.md

   - An **AI driving bot for GTA**—unfortunately I didn't tell it that it was playing GTA, so it was far too civilised.
   - A **YOLO model for RuneScape farming**—digital agriculture meets object detection.
   - A **Tic-Tac-Toe bot** using minimax with alpha-beta pruning—yes, it still gloats when it wins.
+  - **More projects** I never bothered to document and have been lost to the ether... but no longer will this be the case!
 - **Algorithmic Pairs Trading** with RandomForest regression using sklearn, interactive brokers, and a ton of (paper) money.
 Sorry the repo is private 🤫
 - **Learning the Azure Cloud**: At MSF, I'm diving deep into **Azure** services and exploring how AI can make a real difference in humanitarian missions.